itsvipa/zzish-developer-docs/docs/modules.md

 ###**Not a module, but a great start - be in our App Store**

 Our App Store is a collection of apps that are useful in the classrooms or as homework assignments.
-Teachers an browse, select and use them with a few clicks.
+Teachers can browse, select and use them with a few clicks.
 No development effort needed, giving you a new worldwide distribution channel.

 [SUBMIT YOUR APP](https://developer.zzish.com/)